Ali-khajavi/ESP32S3/Arduino/Examples/1-OTA-ESP32s3 & WiFiManager/ESP32S3-Ota/Readme.md

 3. **Edit Configuration**:
    - Uncomment and modify the Wi-Fi credentials if using the fixed SSID/password option.
    - Update the OTA hostname and password in the code as needed.

-4. **Upload the Code**:
-   - Use [PlatformIO](https://platformio.org/) in VS Code for a seamless development experience.
+   - Upload the code using Arduino IDE

-5. **Test OTA Updates**:
+4. **Test OTA Updates**:
-   - Use an OTA-compatible tool (e.g., Arduino IDE or PlatformIO) to send firmware updates wirelessly.
+   - Use an OTA-compatible tool (e.g., Arduino IDE) to send firmware updates wirelessly.
    - Monitor the serial output for progress and debugging.

 ## Requirements